clawpack/doc/doc/googleearth_plotting.rst

 Mapping topography data to latitude/longitude coordinates
 ---------------------------------------------------------
 In many situations, your computational domain may not be conveniently described in latitude/longitude coordinates.
 When simulating overland flooding events, for example, topographic data may more easily be described in rasterized distance increments (meters, for example).
-To visualize the results in Google Earth of a simulation done in coordinates other than latitude/longitude, you must supply Visclaw with a way to convert the computational coordinates to lat/long coordinates.
+VisClaw uses data stored in generated data files (`gauges.data`, `regions.data`, and so on) to position objects on the Google Earth browser.
+The coordinate system for these objects is, however, in computational coordinates, and so to locate them in the Google Earth browser, the user must provide VisClaw a function to convert from computational to latitude/longtitude coordinates.
 This is done by setting the `plotdata` attribute `kml_map_topo_to_latlong` to a function describing your mapping between the two coordinate systems.

+A crucial underlying assumption in setting the mapping function for use with GoogleEarth is that the boundary of your physical domain is approximately aligned with spherical (latitude/longitude) coordinate lines.

-The following example illustrates how to set a linear map between the coordinates from `[0,48000]x[0,17540]` to the latitude longitude coordinates that Google Earth will use to visualize the results of your simulation.
+The following example illustrates how to set a linear map between the coordinates in `[0,48000]x[0,17540]` and the latitude/longitude coordinates that Google Earth will use to visualize the results of your simulation.

 .. code-block:: python

-    def map_topo_to_latlong(xc,yc):
+    def map_cart_to_latlong(xc,yc):
 	# Map x-coordinates
         topo_xlim = [0,48000]                     # x-limits, in meters
         ge_xlim = [-111.96132553, -111.36256443]  # longitude limits
         slope_x = (ge_xlim[1]-ge_xlim[0])/(topo_xlim[1]-topo_xlim[0])
         xp = slope_x*(xc-topo_xlim[0]) + ge_xlim[0]

 	# Map y-coordinates
 	topo_ylim = [0,17500]                     # y-limits, in meters
         ge_ylim = [43.79453362, 43.95123268]      # latitude limits
         slope_y = (ge_ylim[1]-ge_ylim[0])/(topo_ylim[1]-topo_ylim[0])
         yp = slope_y*(yc-topo_ylim[0]) + ge_ylim[0]